-LSC data availability
+LSC-data availability and accessibility

 Soil pH and salinity data are available from SNV.
 Data e.g. soil fertility and profile are not available locally.
 LSC data that do not exist but are needed include soil salinity and recommended soil nutrient rate.